Upgrading the EPIC client from a previous version

 - Back up the current EPIC client: Create a backup copy of the existing EPIC client installation directory and store it in a safe location.
 You may also want to create backup copies of any scripts you use to launch the EPIC synchronization process.
 This ensures that you can restore the original EPIC client if you encounter complications while configuring the new one.

 - Stop EPIC processes: Ensure that there are no EPIC processes currently running, and that there are no scheduled jobs that might start an EPIC process while you are applying the upgrade.

-- Download and extract the EPIC client: You can download the EPIC client (epic-client-5.5.179.zip) from support.xmatters.com.
+- Download and extract the EPIC client: You can download the EPIC client (epic-client-5.5.291.zip) from support.xmatters.com.
 Once downloaded, extract it to a new location on your system.

 - Configure the settings files: Configure the new EPIC client to use the same settings as the previous version.
-To do this, open the following files in the original EPIC client and copy the settings to the same files in the new EPIC client:
+To do this, open the config/transport.properties file in the original EPIC client and copy the settings to the same file in the new EPIC client:

-- Deploy the new EPIC client: Now that the new EPIC client has been configured, you can deploy it by using one of the following methods:
+- Deploy the new EPIC client: Now that the new EPIC client is configured, you can deploy it by using one of the following methods:

 - Overwrite the original EPIC client files with the new EPIC client files.

 - Configure scripts to point to the new EPIC installation directory.